Children with disabilities whose parents are veterans, living or deceased, may be entitled to government support.

 The programs and funding sources available to veterans’ families are many, and sometimes complex.
 Therefore, it is important that those seeking financial planning consult with professionals who are familiar with veterans’ benefits.

-Our Elder Law attorneys at Mandelbaum Barrett are available to answer any questions you may have.
+Our Elder Law attorneys at Mandelbaum Barrett PC are available to answer any questions you may have.